-This August has been glorious in our slice of Hudson Valley paradise.
-Dewy mornings give way to warm, sunny days, perfumed by honeysuckle.
+At the pinnacle of summer in the Hudson Valley, dewy mornings give way to warm, sunny days, perfumed by honeysuckle.
 Evenings turn cool as the sun sets, leaving a pink dusk in its wake.
-And, as the light fades, settling into a pitch-black country sky speckled with stars, we often take to sitting on our old farmhouse porch, breathing in the fragrant sweet grass and listening to the crickets as they drone in unison to a shrill crescendo, then diminuendo.
+And, as the light fades, settling into a pitch-black country sky speckled with stars, we often take to sitting on our old farmhouse porch, enjoying the scent of sweet grass and the steady drone of crickets as they chorus to a shrill crescendo, then diminuendo.

 Living in the moment can’t get any better…

-…unless you have a homemade blackberry cobbler in hand!
+…unless you have a homemade blackberry cobbler on hand!

 Over the years, Chris, who is passionate about horticulture, has become an expert forager and gatherer.
 The steep-ascending grassy hill on our property borders two orchards—apple and peach.
 A few years ago, Chris discovered a bramble patch amid weedy overgrowth between the two orchards.
 It’s a hot, sticky and itchy proposition for berry picking—with a cloud of mosquitos always hovering in anticipation of their next meal.
-But Chris still goes in, clad in a long-sleeved white shirt, jeans tucked into socks and boots and hair snugly tucked into a cap.
+But Chris still resolutely ventures into the bramble patch, wearing a long-sleeved white shirt, jeans tucked into socks and boots and hair snugly tucked into a cap.

-His strategy for maximum gathering and a quick exit?
-“I go for the low-hanging fruit,” he says.
+His strategy for maximum berry picking and a quick exit?
+“I go for the low-hanging fruit!”

-The reward?
+The delicious payoff?
 Freshly plucked, plump and juicy wild blackberries.

 ♦ Blackberries are high in both vitamin C and fiber.

-♦ Blackberries are high in anthocyanins, which are richly concentrated as pigment in berries (in this case, contributing to its deep dark color) and may contain analgesic (pain-relieving) as well as anti-inflammatory properties.
+♦ Blackberries are an excellent source of anthocyanins, which are richly concentrated as pigment in berries (in this case, contributing to its deep dark color) and may contain analgesic (pain-relieving) as well as anti-inflammatory properties.

 ♦ Blackberries are a rich source of antioxidants; in fact their ORAC (Oxygen Radical Absorption Capacity) value is slightly higher than blueberries.